sobalgi/NLU3/README.md

 NLU Assignment 3

 Please use python3 for compatibility.

-Please check the requirements.txt and install the following packages.
+Mallet should be downloaded into the same folder as git repo folder with folder name `mallet` Please check the requirements.txt and install the following packages.

 nltk - `pip3 install --user nltk`